Ring Size Chart

 To create your own ring sizer, print and cut the strip below.
 Insert the narrow end of the sizer through the "cut here" slot.
 With numbers on the outside, place the loop around your finger, and pull until the fit is snug but comfortable.

 Know When You Can Resize Rings

-Most jewelers will happily adjust a ring two sizes in either direction.
-More extreme adjustments can noticeably impact the look and structure of your jewelry.
+Most jewellers will happily adjust a ring two sizes in either direction.
+More extreme adjustments can noticeably impact the look and structure of your jewellery.
 Increasing the size of a gold or silver ring typically requires gently hammering the ring around a sizing shaft.
 This will cause the shank of the ring to thin slightly.
-In some rings the end result will not be perfectly round.
-Some jewelers will not resize platinum because of its density and strength.
-To increase a ring more than one full size or to adjust a ring with stones, your jeweler may prefer to make an incision in the ring to remove or insert extra metal.
-This adjustment may leave a visible seam or an invisible weak point, but a professional jeweler can position flaws out of sight.
+In some rings, the end result will not be perfectly round.
+Some jewellers will not resize platinum because of its density and strength.
+To increase a ring to more than one full size or to adjust a ring with stones, your jeweller may prefer to make an incision in the ring to remove or insert extra metal.
+This adjustment may leave a visible seam or an invisible weak point, but a professional jeweller can position flaws out of sight.